watheck1/Harked-V2/README.md

 # Harked-V2
-made by hark and unverified cool friends
+made by hark and unverified very cool friends